by Tom Allen

-The most successful acquirers in M&A take a proactive, systematic and repeatable approach to screening targets and originating deals; these are core M&A best practices.
-They actively manage a pipeline of suitable acquisition targets rather than making knee-jerk reactions to deals.
+The most successful acquirers in M&A take a proactive, systematic and repeatable approach to screening targets and originating deals; these are core best practices.
+They actively manage an M&A pipeline of suitable acquisition targets rather than making knee-jerk reactions to deals.
 They do not require intermediaries to source deals for them.
 They screen potential acquisition targets in line with the organization’s overall strategy.

 Acquirers that adopt a systematic and repeatable approach to their M&A process can benefit from lessons learned on past deals, and therefore can improve their deal-making capabilities on an on-going basis.
 Of course, no deal is the same and it is impossible to foresee all eventualities that may arise as a deal progresses across its life-cycle.
 However, it is advisable to adopt a systematic and repeatable approach to M&A to safeguard against unwanted surprises and loss of value.
 Pursuing acquisitions that do not fit with an organization can cause strategic and cultural issues or may destroy value rather than creating it.

 “M&A will never be 100% successful and we learn from every deal we do, and so not to pick on any specific deal, but I’ve learned, based on relative success of deals we’ve done in the past, is making sure the strategy drives the M&A, as opposed to the M&A driving the strategy.”

 Don Harrison, VP of Corporate Development, Google (source: Fortune.com, 2017)